pingcap/docs-cn/v2.1/tools/tidb-binlog-cluster.md

 ### Upgrade process

 - If importing the full data is acceptable, you can abandon the old version and deploy TiDB-Binlog following this document.
-- If you want to resume synchronization from the original checkpoint, perform the following steps to upgrade TiDB-Binlog:
+- If you want to resume replication from the original checkpoint, perform the following steps to upgrade TiDB-Binlog:

     1. Deploy the new version of Pump.
     2. Stop the TiDB cluster service.
     3. Upgrade TiDB and the configuration, and write the binlog data to the new Pump cluster.
     4. Reconnect the TiDB cluster to the service.
-    5. Make sure that the old version of Drainer has synchronized the data in the old version of Pump to the downstream completely.
+    5. Make sure that the old version of Drainer has replicated the data in the old version of Pump to the downstream completely.
     6. Start the new version of Drainer.
     7. Close the Pump and Drainer of the old versions and the dependent Kafka and Zookeeper.